elliptic/qw/README.md

 The current version of qw works in 0.19 trunk and can start as any species/background combination.
 Note though that spells and most racial abilities aren't used, and qw is not very good at most combos!
-Its best combos are DDBe, GrBe, MiBe, and DDFi^Makhleb, which all manage winrates in the 4-9% range.
-It also has some basic ability with Ru.
+Its best combo at the moment is DDFi^Makhleb, which managed a winrate of 14.5% in offline testing.
+It is also quite good at some berserkers (9-10% winrate with DDBe and GrBe) and has won MiFi^Ru.

 ## running on remote DCSS server
 * go to e.g. http://crawl.akrasiac.org:8080/